 Having been born and raised in Mitla, Oaxaca, rich in culinary tradition and indigenous food culture, Bricia comes from a long lineage of Oaxacan Mezcal craftsman.
 She grew up in her grandmothers kitchen where alongside her mother and sisters, lived the traditions of mole and true artisanal cooking.
 Her father founded Guelaguetza in 1994, a Oaxacan restaurant that has become a temple to Oaxacan food and tradition in Los Angeles and the US.
 She began working alongside her family in the restaurant business at a very young age.
 Bricia is a graduate of Mount Saint Mary’s College, majoring in Business Administration.
 She is currently a partner at Guelaguetza and today, spearheads all operations alongside her three siblings.

 Bricia has become a staunch proponent of Oaxacan culture and an integral figure in the gastronomic culture of Los Angeles.
 In past years “Bricia” cocktails began popping up in LA’s bar scene with a couple more in Chicago.
 The “Sweet Bricia” made Pulitzer Prize-winning writer Jonathan Gold’s 2011 55 Essential Cocktails list.
 She has participated as a judge and a panelist in several food and spirits events discussing authenticity in Mexican cuisine and mezcal’s influence in mixology and in today’s spirits market.
 In 2013, Mayor Eric Garcetti named her LA's official Mezcalera.
 Bricia was chosen one of LA Weekly's "Best of LA" in their annual People Issue.
-She is currently working with GOT MILK for the second year on a campaign targeting the Hispanic market, where she serves as a spokesperson mixing Oaxacan influenced ingredients with Milk.
-On October 2013, Zagat named her one of 16 Power Players in LA’s dining and drinking scene.
-In 2014 she was named one of LA's 30 under 30 by Zagat.
+Zagat has named her one of 16 Power Players in LA’s dining and drinking scene as well as one of LA's 30 under 30 by Zagat.